NormanDunbar/SuperBASIC-Manual/sphinx/source/E/ex.rst

 **MINERVA NOTE**

-Please refer to notes about EW which explain how to use this command to control MultiBASICs.
+Please refer to notes about :ref:`ew` which explain how to use this command to control MultiBASICs.

 **SMS NOTE**

-Please refer to notes about EW and use this command to control multiple SBASICs.
+Please refer to notes about :ref:`ew` and use this command to control multiple SBASICs.

 **CROSS-REFERENCE**